 BLKB is one of the most solid regional banks in Switzerland and Europe.
 Its business policy, which is geared to continuity and stability, has paid off over some considerable time and under a variety of economic circumstances.
-This was shown in the reporting year by the solid core capital ratio of 18.3 per cent and the improvement in the rating from rating agency Standard & Poor's to "AA+" with outlook "stable" (previously "AA" with outlook "positive").
+This was shown in the reporting year by the improvement in the rating from rating agency Standard & Poor's to "AA+" with outlook "stable" (previously "AA" with outlook "positive").
 As for its stand-alone credit rating, BLKB continues to be awarded an "A+" rating.
 In its report, Standard & Poor's emphasises BLKB's healthy financial position based on the bank's very good capitalisation, solid financial performance and high liquidity.
 Among other things, the rating agency highlights the strong market position and the high quality of the credit exposures, especially in the real estate business.
 Positive mention is also given to the progress in digitalisation and sustainability.